-Rapper Gonzoe, associate of Ice Cube and Tupac, shot and killed
+Rapper Gonzoe, associate of Ice Cube and 2Pac, shot and killed

 — DJ Vlad – VladTV.com (@djvlad) July 31, 2021

-Fellow Tupac collaborator C-bo shared a video of himself and Gonzoe on Instagram, writing “I hate to see the repeated cycle of killing those that finally have made a change in their life for the better smh fuck the shooter!!!!”.
+Fellow 2Pac collaborator C-Bo shared a video of himself and Gonzoe on Instagram, writing “I hate to see the repeated cycle of killing those that finally have made a change in their life for the better smh fuck the shooter!!!!”.